WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 * two-channel: Indicates whether the entity supports receiving two audio channels or not.
-Two channel audio is specifically used for RIPP trunks meant to convey listen-only media for the purposes of recording, similar to SIPREC.
+Two channel audio is specifically used for RIPP trunks meant to convey listen-only media for the purposes of recording, similar to SIPREC [@RFC7866].
 It MUST be either "true" or "false".
 The default is "false".

-* sip-uri: Indicates whether the entity supports receiving calls to SIP URIs of the form sip:user@domain, where user is not a numeric number.
-Traditional telcos would set this to "false".
-The value MUST be "true" or "false".
-The default is "false".

 * tnt: Indicates whether the entity supports the takeback-and-transfer command.
 Telcos supporting this feature on a trunk would set it to "true".
 The value MUST be "true" or "false".
 The default is "false".

-* tollfree: Indicates whether the entity supports receiving calls targeted at toll free numbers, such as 1-800 and 1-888 in the U.S. The value MUST be "true" or "false".
-The default is "false".

-* international: Indicates whether the entity supports receiving calls targeted at E.164 numbers outside of the country to which the trunk is associated.
-The value MUST be "true" or "false".
-The default is "true".

-* allowed-numbers: If the entity only allows inbound calls to a fixed set of numbers, it can include this capability object.
-This would typically be the case for a consuming domain that represents users that have been provisioned with E.164 numbers, such as a cloud contact center or cloud PBX.
-The value of this parameter MUST be a base64 encoded version of the STIR certificate which declares the set of numbers valid for the entity.
-If absent, the default is any number.

-[TODO: probably need a bunch more of these representing common trunk capabilities]
+In addition, codecs can be listed as capabilities.
+This is done by using the media type and subtype, separated by a "/", as the capability name.
+Media type and subtype values are taken from the IANA registry for RTP payload format media types, as defined in [@RFC4855].
+The value of the capability is "true" if the codec is supported, "false" if it is not.
+The default is "false" for all codecs except for "audio/PCMU", "audio/opus", "audio/telephone-event" and "audio/CN", for which the default is "true".
+Because codec capabilities are receive-only, it is possible, and totally acceptable, for there to be different audio codecs used in each direction.

 In general, an entity MUST declare a capability for any characteristic of a call which may result in the call being rejected.
 This